CDCgov/trusted-intermediary/README.md

 ##### Staging

 The Staging environment is production-like and meant to be stable.
-It deploys to a non-CDC Azure Entra domain and subscription.
+It deploys to a CDC Azure Entra domain and subscription.
 Deployments occur when a commit is made to the `main` branch.  `main` is a protected branch and requires PR reviews before merge.

 ##### Prod

-The Prod environment does not exist yet.
+The Production environment is the real deal.
+It deploys to a CDC Azure Entra domain and subscription.
+Deployments occur when a release is published.

 #### Initial Azure and GitHub Configuration